YoRzHe-HotaaRu/YiorZhe/README.md

 # YiorZhe
-A personal website of mine build using Astro framework.
+A copy of my main personal website build with vanilla HTML and CSS